Is There a Secret Formula to Winning the Lottery?

 Is It Possible to Crack the Lottery Code?

-A lottery winner rumoured to have a secret lottery winning formula is Joan Ginther, a Stanford PHD in Statistics and mathematics professor from Texas who won four huge lottery prizes worth over $20 million in total.
-Ginther’s first win was a Lotto Texas jackpot prize of $5.4 million in 1993 but her other big wins came from Texas Lottery scratch games in 2006, 2008, and 2010.
+A lottery winner rumoured to have a secret lottery winning formula is Joan Ginther, a Stanford PHD in Statistics and mathematics professor from Texas who won four huge lottery prizes worth over US$20 million in total.
+Ginther’s first win was a Lotto Texas jackpot prize of US$5.4 million in 1993 but her other big wins came from Texas Lottery scratch games in 2006, 2008, and 2010.

 Apparently, Ginther improved her odds of winning by buying massive quantities of tickets.
 According to media reports, she purchased her scratchcards at times when the games’ biggest prizes had yet to be awarded, increasing the likelihood that the tickets she purchased would be winners.